Berlin Friedrichstraße station: Extensions and remodeling

-It escaped major damage during the bombing of Berlin in World War II.
-The U-Bahn and S-Bahn ceased operations on 23 and 25 April 1945, respectively, due to shortage of electricity.
-During the morning of 2 May 1945, the day Berlin capitulated, a detonation of the North-South tunnel under the Landwehrkanal caused the flooding of the tunnel, including Friedrichstraße's belowground S-Bahn station along with a large part of the Berlin underground system via the connecting tunnel between the S-Bahn and the Berlin U-Bahn at their respective Friedrichstraße stations.
+The station escaped major damage during the bombing of Berlin in World War II.
+The U-Bahn and S-Bahn ceased operations on 23 and 25 April 1945, respectively, due to electricity power cuts.
+During the morning of 2 May 1945, the day the Berlin garrison surrendered to the Soviet Red Army, a detonation in the North-South tunnel under the Landwehrkanal caused the flooding of the tunnel, including Friedrichstraße's below-ground S-Bahn station, along with a large part of the Berlin underground system via the connecting tunnel between the S-Bahn and the Berlin U-Bahn at their respective Friedrichstraße stations.

 Reconstruction started in 1945.
 Trains first returned to the facilities above ground.
-By the end of May and early June 1945 the BVG, the operator of Berlin's U-Bahn, had sealed up the pedestrian tunnel between tunnel S-Bahn and U-Bahn station to stop water flooding into the tunnel.
-Reichsbahn, the operator of the S-Bahn, had declared that it lacked the means to close the tunnel leaks.
-On 4 June BVG started the drainage of its underground system.
-On 12 July the underground reopened its Friedrichstraße station for two one-track shuttle operations, one from north and one from south meeting there, regular two-track traffic restarted on since 5 December 1945.
-Reichsbahn drained its North-South tunnel only later and reopened below-ground S-Bahn service on 2 June 1946.
-On 1 December the same year North-South tunnel and Friedrichstraße below-ground S-Bahn station shut again for an extensive refurbishment which lasted until 16 October 1947, when the North-South tunnel was fully operational again.
+By the end of May and early June 1945 the BVG, the operator of Berlin's U-Bahn, had sealed up the pedestrian tunnel between the tunnel of the S-Bahn and U-Bahn stations to stop water flooding into the tunnel.
+Reichsbahn, the operator of the S-Bahn, declared that it lacked the means to plug the tunnel leaks.
+On 4 June 1945, BVG started to drain the underground system of water ingress.
+On 12 July 1945, the underground reopened at Friedrichstraße station for two one-track shuttle operations, one from the north and one from the south meeting there, and regular two-track traffic restarted on 5 December 1945.
+Reichsbahn drained its North-South tunnel only later and restarted below-ground S-Bahn services on 2 June 1946.
+On 1 December 1946, the North-South tunnel and Friedrichstraße below-ground S-Bahn station shut again for an extensive refurbishment which lasted until 16 October 1947, when the North-South tunnel was again fully operational.